Hugokoks/HITMEUP2/README.md

+its chatting social media where you can chat in real time with your friends.

 hello project db is running on docker ms sql img so if you want to run it you will need docker and node js